astralm0nke/Python-Scripting-Portfolio/MultiVar_Regression_Boston_Housing_Market_70s/README.md

 My submision for the Day 81 capstone project for London App Brewery's 100 Days of Code on Udemy.
-I thought there was some interesting data exploration in here, so I decided to include it her ein my portfolio.
+I thought there was some interesting data exploration in here, so I decided to include it here in my portfolio.
 Work is my own.
 Summary of Data Exploration:
 Big takeaway is that performing a logarithmic transform on the price column improved the predictive model.
 Original LinReg r-squared: